Make a Referral

 In order to gain a comprehensive understanding of your child, Minnesota requires that all areas of your child’s development be addressed.
 A team of ECSE professionals typically completes an initial evaluation.
 Your child will be seen more than once and, when appropriate, in their natural home or early childhood setting.

 An evaluation team may consist of an ECSE teacher, speech/language pathologist, occupational therapist, physical therapist, school nurse, ECSE family resource facilitator and/or other specialists as appropriate.
-Health, vision/hearing and developmental information will be obtained by WSEI for children under three and by a member of ECSE team for children three and older.
 All of these people are trained to work with very young children and their families.

 Parents are encouraged to observe during an evaluation if you wish.
 Parent interviews and checklists are also a critical part of the evaluation.
 Childcare providers, preschool teachers, and other significant adults in your child's life may be included.
 The evaluation team will ask you about your child and his/her likes/dislikes and routine.
 In addition, you will be asked about your concerns, questions, and anything else you would like to share about your child.
 Parents’ information is very important in the evaluation process and will be included in the evaluation report.
 You know your child best!